pcruiher08/SentimentAnalysis/README.md

 ![Alt text](example/results/twitter.png?raw=true "Title")

 ## Yotube Web Scrapper
 From this social media collects all the comments about the term you choose.
-It select the must recent video related to the term and collects its comments.
+It select the most recent video related to the term and collects its comments.

 ### Example: